This is the multi-page printable view of this section. Click here to print.

 Select Docker Build as the stage type.

-• {YYYYMMDD}: year, month, day
+• {YYYYMMDD}: year, month, and day

-• {HHMMSS}: hour, minute, second
+• {HHMMSS}: hour, minute, and second

-• {BUILD_NUM}: current build pipeline execution number
+• {BUILD_NUM}: the number of the current build pipeline execution

 • {YYYYMMDD}.{HHMMSS}: 20200414.150938